How do I interpret the goal page?

 11. The Commitment tab.

-This is where you can make changes to the commitment you've made (change the rate, end date or target total, reduce your safety buffer, adjust your pledge, change your respite settings and add no excuses mode.).
+This is where you can make changes to the commitment you've made (change the rate, end date or target total, reduce your safety buffer, adjust your pledge, change your respite settings and add no excuses mode).

-12. The Stop/Pause tab
+12. The Stop/Pause tab.

 From here, you can put the goal on hold temporarily or permanently.

-13. The Data tab
+13. The Data tab.

-14. The Statistics tab,
+14. The Statistics tab.

-This is where Beeminder displays a few different statistics to help you evaluate your progress so far.
+Beeminder displays a few different statistics to help you evaluate your progress so far.
 You can also see the graph legend there if there's anything you want to clarify.

 15. The Settings tab.